-A. Where the Bid Documents stipulate a particular product, substitutions will be considered up to 10 days before receipt of bids.

-- B. Submit substitution requests by completing the form in Section 00 43 25 Substitution Request Form During Procurement and sending it to purchasinginfo@kcdc.org.
-See this section for additional information and instructions.
-Use only this form- other forms of submission are unacceptable. - C. When a request to substitute a product is made, Owner may approve the substitution and issue an Addendum to its webpage. - D. The submission shall provide sufficient information to determine acceptability of such products. - E. Provide complete information on required revisions to other work to accommodate each proposed substitution. - F. Provide products as specified unless substitutions are submitted in this manner and accepted. - G. See Section 01 60 00 Product Requirements for additional requirements.
+- A. Where the Bid Documents stipulate a particular product, substitutions will be considered up to 10 days before receipt of bids. - B. Submit substitution requests by completing the form in Section 00 43 25 Substitution Request Form During Procurement; see this section for additional information and instructions.
+Use only this form; other forms of submission are unacceptable. - C. When a request to substitute a product is made, Owner may approve the substitution and will issue an Addendum to known bidders. - D. The submission shall provide sufficient information to determine acceptability of such products. - E. Provide complete information on required revisions to other work to accommodate each proposed substitution. - F. Provide products as specified unless substitutions are submitted in this manner and accepted. - G. See Section 01 60 00 Product Requirements for additional requirements.